Which functional group is characterized by a carbon atom double-b... | Channels for Pearson+

 1

-Identify the functional groups listed in the problem: Carboxyl group, Aldehyde group, Ether group, and Ketone group.
+Identify the functional groups listed in the problem: Ether, Aldehyde, Carboxyl, and Ketone.

+Understand the structure of each functional group: An ether group has an oxygen atom connected to two alkyl or aryl groups (R-O-R').

-Understand the structural characteristics of each functional group.
-A carboxyl group is characterized by a carbon atom double-bonded to an oxygen atom and single-bonded to a hydroxyl group.
+Recognize that an aldehyde group contains a carbon atom double-bonded to an oxygen atom and single-bonded to a hydrogen atom (R-CHO).

+Note that a ketone group has a carbon atom double-bonded to an oxygen atom, with two alkyl or aryl groups attached to the carbon (R-CO-R').

-Conclude that the functional group characterized by a carbon atom double-bonded to an oxygen atom and single-bonded to a hydroxyl group is the Carboxyl group.
+Identify the carboxyl group, which is characterized by a carbon atom double-bonded to an oxygen atom and single-bonded to a hydroxyl group (R-COOH).
+This matches the description given in the problem.

 Watch next